Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 Jacqueline Lee Bouvier Kennedy Onassis Represented in Movies and TV

 Jacqueline Lee Bouvier Kennedy Onassis (July 28, 1929-May 19, 1994) was the former First Lady of the United States, married to President John F. Kennedy.
 She was also a journalist, successful book editor, and fashion icon.

 In the 1960s, she was known as Jackie Kennedy, wife and mother, the woman who redecorated the White House and influenced women's fashions around the world with her elegant style--she once retained fashion designer Oleg Cassini to create her First Lady wardrobe!
 In the 1980s, she was known as Jackie O, the beautiful, evasive wife of one of the richest men in the world, Aristotle Onassis.
 She was a remarkable woman--admired, respected, and well-loved.

-It must be a tremendous challenge for any actress cast in the role of Jackie Kennedy Onassis for film or television, because what we remember of Jackie Kennedy is her image, an image so deeply ingrained in our minds that any attempt to portray her in a different light will be carefully examined, but rarely admired, and sometimes completely rejected.
+It must be a tremendous challenge for any actress cast in the role of Jackie Kennedy Onassis for film or television because what we remember of Jackie Kennedy is her image.
+It's an image so deeply ingrained in our minds that any attempt to portray her in a different light will be carefully examined, but rarely admired, and sometimes completely rejected.

 For many of us, any attempt to change this image in our lifetimes has come too soon.